brefphp/bref/docs/runtimes/README.md

 There is no built-in support for PHP on AWS Lambda.
 Instead we need to use 3rd party runtimes via the system of Lambda *layers*.

-Bref provides the runtimes (aka layers) needed to run PHP applications, whether they run via HTTP, CLI, etc.
+Bref provides the runtimes (aka layers) needed to run PHP applications, whether they run via HTTP or CLI.

 This page is an introduction to the runtimes.
-The next sections (PHP functions, HTTP applications, etc.) will show how to use them in your project.
+The next sections (e.g. PHP functions, HTTP applications) will show how to use them in your project.

 ## Bref runtimes